Home – Sonex aircraft parts

 Braking news

 I have the original Azusa drum brakes, complete with the pressed steel drum.
-They were never great although when they were new reached the dizzying height of adequate, but lately they have become very ineffective.
+They were never great although when they were new reached the dizzying height of adequate, but gradually became very ineffective.
 An engine run-up at 1900 rpm was about their limit, and after the run-up the right hand brake was tending to stick on.
 I assumed well worn shoes but what I found was that they were badly glazed and one of the pads had half separated from the shoe.
 New shoes from Azusa plus freight and an unfavourable exchange rate meant that a new set would cost well over A$100 so I decided to see what was available locally.
 Sunbury Brakes was able to get the shoes relined for A$70.
 This sort of repair used to be common but there is apparently now only one business in Melbourne (I guess that makes it in the whole of Victoria) that can still rebond brake linings.
 I machined the new linings to match the drums and also took some care centering the drums on the wheels.

 Machining the linings